Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 * Representatives must have good standing within their Department and the Corporation.
 * Amount of Representatives are controlled by the Class-X of the Department they are representing.
 * Personnel ranking Class-O and above who are not within a department are granted the ability to become a Representative, as an Independent or "NCM Representative".
-* Each department may have as many members as they want, but are required to have a minimum of 5 members

 ### Procedure
 > Example Format